-Eleven public school districts serve residents of Indianapolis, the biggest of which is Indianapolis Public Schools (IPS) serving more than 30,000 students, making it the second largest public school district in Indiana.
-The 11 districts operate a range of traditional public schools, magnet and charter schools.
+There are 11 public school districts serving the residents of Indianapolis, the biggest of which is Indianapolis Public Schools (IPS), which serves more than 30,000 students, making it the second-largest public school district in Indiana.
+The 11 districts operate a range of traditional public schools, as well as magnet and charter schools.

-Admission to public schools in Indianapolis is usually based on zones – students living in a local area may enrol at the school in that area at little to no cost, but if students wish to attend schools outside their zone they may be required to submit academic records (of a certain level), references, and perhaps even pay tuition.
+Admission to public schools in Indianapolis is usually based on zones.
+Students living in a local area may enrol at the school in that area at little to no cost, but if students wish to attend schools outside their zone, they may be required to submit academic records (of a certain level), references, and perhaps even pay tuition.
 That said, there are public school districts that offer open enrollment, meaning students can move between districts under certain conditions, such as overcrowding at their current school.

-Magnet schools are classified as public schools, but with specialised courses or curricula, and typically offer bespoke subject matter in the fields of science, technology, engineering, maths, performing arts, or languages.
-The term “magnet” refers to how these schools typically draw students from across normal boundaries such as school zones.
-There are magnet schools at elementary, middle, and high school levels, and these are primarily state-funded, but they do receive additional outside funding and aren’t bound by US curricula and are instead able to develop their own.
+Magnet schools are classified as public schools but with specialised courses or curricula and typically offer bespoke programmes in science, technology, engineering, maths, performing arts, or languages.
+The term “magnet” refers to how these schools typically draw students from across normal boundaries, such as school zones.
+There are magnet schools at elementary, middle, and high school levels, and they are primarily funded by the state, but they receive additional outside funding and aren’t bound by US curricula and can instead develop their own.

 Private schools in Indianapolis

 Newcomers to Indianapolis may choose to enrol their children in a private school.
-These generally provide a higher quality of education, better facilities, advanced placement- and honours programmes, superior sport programmes, and a wider range of extra-curriculars than public schools.
-Student to teacher ratios are also much lower in private schools, with the average in Indianapolis being around 13:1.
+These provide a higher quality of education, better facilities, advanced placement and honours programmes, superior sports programmes, and a more comprehensive range of extracurriculars than public schools.
+Student-to-teacher ratios are also much lower in private schools, with the average in Indianapolis being around 13:1.

-Private education does come at a cost though, and parents will need to factor the often exorbitant tuition fees into their budget, along with additional expenses associated with private schooling, such as uniforms, books, field trips, and other extracurricular-related fees.
+Private education does come at a cost though, and parents must factor tuition fees into their budget, along with additional expenses associated with private schooling, such as uniforms, books, field trips, and other extracurricular-related fees.

 International schools in Indianapolis

 Expats relocating to Indianapolis may prefer to have their children continue the curriculum of their home country.
-One institution in Indianapolis, the International School of Indiana (ISI), offers students access to certified full-continuum International Baccalaureate (IB) programmes, and immersion programmes for its students in Spanish, French, and Mandarin, with students picking up a third language in grade 6.
+One institution in Indianapolis, the International School of Indiana (ISI), offers students access to the certified full-continuum International Baccalaureate (IB) programme and immersion programmes for its students in Spanish, French and Mandarin, with students picking up a third language in Grade 6.

-Founded in 1994, ISI offers high-quality education for three-year-olds through grade 12s, and serves more than 600 students.
-The school plays a vital role in the increasingly global business community of Indianapolis, and provides an environment where students can associate with other expat children.
+Founded in 1994, ISI offers high-quality education for three-year-olds through to Grade 12 and serves more than 500 students.
+The school plays a vital role in the increasingly global business community of Indianapolis and provides an environment where students can associate with other expat children.

 Tutors in Indianapolis

-Schools will often be able to recommend reputable private tutors in the field that extra help is required, or parents could approach any of the many tutoring companies operating in Indianapolis.
+Schools can often recommend reputable private tutors in the field where extra help is required, or parents could approach any of the many tutoring companies operating in Indianapolis.
 Web portals could also point parents in the direction of legitimate and vetted tutors, but they are advised to do thorough research on the company before admitting their child into their care.